An Idiot Abroad: An Idiot Abroad: Lost Luggage

 In February 2013, Science, which broadcast all three series in North America, began rebroadcasting episodes of An Idiot Abroad under the title An Idiot Abroad: Lost Luggage, marketed as "Karl Pilkington's greatest journeys... now with never-before-seen footage" and "Same idiot, more scenes."
 Each Lost Luggage episode is made up of the original episode and two brief, new "Lost Luggage" segments filmed at Gervais's home in England that were not part of the original episode.
 In each "Lost Luggage" segment, Gervais and Pilkington hold a short discussion.

-DVD release
+DVD & Blu-ray release

 The first series was released in the UK on 15 November 2010 for DVD and Blu-ray.
 The second series was released on 21 November 2011, as well as a box set featuring series 1 and 2.
 The third series was released on DVD in the UK on 24 December 2012, as well as a box set featuring series 1, 2 and 3.

 The first series was released on Blu-ray in the US on 16 November 2010, and a Blu-ray box set of the first and second series on 29 November 2011.
 The first series was released on DVD on 10 January 2012, and series two was released on DVD on 8 January 2013.